notpratheek/vim-sol/README.rst

 This colourscheme is intended for use on:

 -   gVim 7.4 (and 7.3) for Linux, Mac and Windows.
--   Vim (Console version is in the works !)
+-   Vim 7.4 (and 7.3) for Linux, Mac and Windows.

 Screenshots
 -----------